06 Jun Why Is My Website Not Secure?

 Do you have an SSL Certificate Installed?

-SSL, short for Secure Sockets Layer, is a standard security protocol for establishing encrypted links between a web server and a browser in an online communication.
+SSL, short for Secure Sockets Layer, is a standard network security protocol for establishing encrypted links between a web server and a browser in an online communication.
 The usage of SSL technology ensures that all data transmitted between the web server and browser remains encrypted.

 An SSL certificate is used to enable a secure connection to protect your website, and your customers that use your website, even if it doesn’t handle sensitive information like credit cards.
 It helps provide the privacy, critical security and data integrity for both your websites and your users’ personal information.